klameer/intellisolve.co.uk_3/README.md

  - Schedule tasks that can be performed when you want them and be notified even on your phone when something happens.

 ## Build Models
 A model is an abstraction of a real world thing.
-It tries to focus only on Statistical Modelling.
+It tries to focus only on the things that are important for the task at hand.
+For instance a basic financial model will look at the profit of an underatking and
+Statistical Modelling.
 Provides a basis for proving beyond reasonable doubt that there are patterns in your data.

 Financial Modelling.
 Financial modelling is the task of building an abstract representation (a model) of a real world financial situation.
 This is a mathematical model designed to represent (a simplified version of) the performance of a financial asset or portfolio of a business, project, or any other investment.
 If your model is complex and has many variables, you can test all possible combinations and sensitivities of variables.